Did Kansas accept the Medicaid Expansion?

 Take Note: In the event an applicant is not eligible to receive Medicaid benefits in Kansas, he or she can still apply for other assistance benefits programs.
 Other medical benefits options are available that are not a part of the Medicaid program.
 Low-income families that cannot qualify for Kansas Medicaid will be able to apply for other health benefits programs.

-Find out how to submit a Medicaid request for health care assistance successfully by reviewing the comprehensive information in our free guide
+Find out how to submit a Medicaid request for health care assistance by reviewing the comprehensive information in our free guide